cybit/jirarest2/README.txt

    * Still in the alpha stages.
 The classes are still pretty volatile.
    * jira_create_issue allows you to create new issues with watchers and link those to existing issues
    * jira_watcher allows you to manipulate watchers on existing issues
+   * jira_comment allows you to add read and update comments.
+(The latter only if you know the right comment id)

 == SYNOPSIS:

 jira_create_issue -h
 jira_watcher -h
+jira_comment -h

 == REQUIREMENTS: